Management Coaching: 9 Ways Your Team Benefits

 Management coaching is a talent development imperative.
 When it comes to transforming capable middle managers into higher-performing, executive-level leaders, coaching gets results.
 According to IMPACT Group’s study, Trends in Leadership Coaching, HR leaders rank, “increase the success of leaders stepping into new roles,” among their top three priorities.
 The same study revealed that most HR leaders plan to expand the use of coaches to develop individuals and/or teams.

-Maybe management coaching (also known as leadership coaching) is already part of your talent development program.
+Maybe management coaching (also known as an employee development program) is already part of your development strategy.
 Or maybe it’s on your radar, but not yet widely adopted.
 If you’re striving to help your leadership team perform optimally and want them to feel supported during times of enormous changes and uncertainty, coaching can make the difference.

 The Value of Management Coaching

 Your instructor-led leadership programs and self-directed, online leadership content may succeed in building knowledge.
 But knowledge isn’t the same as behavior.
 Many people fall short of putting newfound knowledge into action.
+This is known as the knowing-doing gap.
 Coaching is the added accelerator.
-Coaching helps leaders take what they’ve learned through other curriculums and apply it in their everyday performance.
+It helps leaders take what they’ve learned through curriculums and apply it in their everyday performance.
 Coaching is personal, situational, and with the right coach – very effective.

 Coaching helps leaders become more effective coaches themselves.
 Today leaders must rely on their coaching ability to lead.
 The authority derived from their position or title isn’t enough.